BestMat/besttype-bestmat/README.md

-# BestType - BestDeveloepr - BestMat
+# BestType - BestDeveloper - BestMat
 © 2024 - BestDeveloper - BestMat, Inc. - All rights reserved.

 **BestType.js** is a runtime type-checking library for **JavaScript**, designed to bring a TypeScript-like type safety experience to your JavaScript projects.
 This library allows you to declare variables, define functions with type-checked parameters, and create enumerations with ease.